cvind/BeautifulBuilds/README.md

 BeautifulBuilds
 ===============

-Project for explration of TeamCity capabilities and features.
+Project for exploration of TeamCity capabilities and features.